 The written certificate issued on a philatelic item indicates the item's identity (usually its catalog number), and its condition, or more accurately - any flaws in condition.
 Upon request, you can also have your stamp graded (which expresses an opinion on centering, faults, color, ad general condition and "eye appeal".
 The certificate includes a photograph of the item, with a duplicate of the certificate maintained by the expertizing serve for reference.
 The certificate indicates that it does not guarantee the information contained - indeed, it represents the opinion of the members on the services committee.
 The system of certificates works well, with a few problems.
 They are expensive, usually 10-15% of the value of the item.
 Some examples of faked certificates have emerged, as well as some bribery and politicization of some issues.

-Having collected Scouting memorabilia for over 40 years, I have gained a good knowledge of most of the fakes and reproductions in general circulation.
-I also have a good reference collection of OA, CSP, Region, National and World Jamboree and other areas of Scout collecting which have been the most common subjects of fakery.
+Having collected Scouting memorabilia for over 50 years, I have gained a good knowledge of most of the fakes and reproductions in general circulation.
+I also have a good reference collection of OA, CSP, Region, Insignia, National and World Jamboree and other areas of Scout collecting which have been the most common subjects of fakery.
 I have also had a great deal of experience in valuing Scouting memorabilia.
-Consequently, I would like to offer expertization, identification and appraisal services to YOU.
+Consequently, I would like to offer expertization, identification and appraisal services to you for Scouting memorabilia.

-Procedure for Expertization, Identification or Appraisal of Individual Items.
+Procedure for Expertization, Identification or Appraisal of Individual or Collections of Scout Memorabilia Items.

 1. Send me a photocopy of the front and back of the item in question, plus $5, or 5% of the value of the item, whichever is greater.
 If I purchase any item submitted for appraisal, expertization or identification, the fee will be waived.